-The use of surveillance is only permissible at the direction of a court or as a last resort to keep an individual child safe.
+The use of surveillance in children’s homes and residential family centres is only permissible at the direction of a court or to safeguard an individual child’s welfare.

 It is not acceptable to use surveillance as a default approach to monitoring children’s behaviour, neither should groups of children be subject to indiscriminate monitoring.

 The use of surveillance and monitoring devices should be for the protection of the children only, not staff.
 This will differ for secure children’s homes.